 About the Minor

 Specifically, the minor in Applied Linguistics at Washington University meets the increasing domestic and international demand for second and foreign language specialists.
-This minor, combined with a major in International and Area Studies, any language (Spanish, French, Italian, Chinese, Swahili, German, Japanese, etc.), Anthropology, Philosophy–Neuroscience–Psychology (PNP), Psychological & Brain Sciences, and Educational Studies helps students qualify for positions that may involve linguistically and culturally diverse learners in the United States and around the world.
-The minor is also suitable for students who wish to pursue graduate studies or advanced degrees in Law, Business, Medicine, Engineering, Applied Linguistics, International and Area Studies, Psychological & Brain Sciences, Education, and more.
+This minor - in combination with a major in Global Studies, any language (Spanish, French, Italian, Chinese, Swahili, German, Japanese, etc.), Anthropology, Philosophy–Neuroscience–Psychology (PNP), Psychological & Brain Sciences, and Educational Studies - helps students qualify for positions that may involve linguistically and culturally diverse learners in the United States and around the world.
+The minor is also suitable for students who wish to pursue graduate studies or advanced degrees in Law, Business, Medicine, Engineering, Applied Linguistics, Global Studies, Psychological & Brain Sciences, Education, and more.